Austin EMS Relief Fund

 Mission Statement

-The Austin EMS Relief Fund is a nonprofit organization dedicated to enhancing excellence in patient care and supporting the wellbeing of Austin-Travis County medics by providing:
+The Austin EMS Relief Fund is committed to advancing excellence in prehospital patient care and promoting the well-being of Austin-Travis County medics.
+We achieve this through:

 Our Programs

-The Austin EMS Relief Fund is operated by the Austin EMS Association.
-Should you prefer to make a donation by check, please mail to:
+The Austin EMS Relief Fund is operated by the Austin EMS Foundation, a nonprofit 501(c)(3) organization.
+Should you prefer to make a donation by check please mail to:

 ATTN: Relief Fund